XiaoyuZhu-STU/Optimal-Transport/README.md

 ## Optimal-Transport Research Library

 A curated list of optimal transport for Bayesian Inference publications, re-organized from Arxiv (mostly).

 <strong>Last Update: Augst, 19th, 2021</strong>.

-# Gradient Flows
+ If you have any suggestions,  please email to zhuxy3@shanghaitech.edu.cn
 ## Papers
 | Title                                                                    | Team/Authors              | Venue      | Years     | Notes              |
 |---|---|---|---|---|